Dino Maamria: Style of play

 Maamria began his career in an attacking midfield role in Tunisia, and was initially deployed as a winger upon moving to England, including during his first season at Doncaster Rovers.
 From his second season at Doncaster, he was primarily used as a centre-forward, the position he predominantly occupied for the remainder of his career, apart from a brief period as a central midfielder during his second spell at Stevenage.
 Maamria was noted for his combative style, having adapted his game in England to adopt a more physical approach, and accumulated over 55 yellow cards and five red cards across his career.

-Personal life

-In April 2001, while playing for Leigh RMI, Maamria was appointed Burnley's Ethnic Minorities Development Officer.
-His role focused on increasing the club's engagement with local Asian communities through school visits, football sessions, and matchday initiatives.